boyter/boyter.org/content/posts/boilerplate-tax-ranking-popular-languages-by-density.md

 | CSS | 99 | 58.24% |

 Much better.
 This actually fits in what I would expect.
 Lisp style languages at the top, with scripts and other non reusable things just below.
 The same thing to the bottom languages which as you would expect have more repetition.
-.

-Coffeescript is another interesting case.
+Coffeescript is an interesting case.
 As it was designed to be terse, it beats out TypeScript when it comes to being concise.
 You could use this to point out that the modern tooling increased the redundancy of the codebase compared to the terse era of old, as even JavaScript has more unique code.

 What strikes me right away is that Java is a lot more DRY than I would have initially guessed!
 Was is really interesting is that this "proves" that modern doesn't always mean cleaner or more DRY.
 The other JVM Languages are interesting too.
 Java is not as bad as you would first think compared to Groovy, Scala and Kotlin (lets ignore clojure here as its a different programming paradigm).
 Groovy having less uniqueness probably makes sense given that its used in DevOps scripting a fair bit, and if you have ever used CloudFormation or Terraform are aware how much repetition goes on there.
 What we can say though is that it looks like Kotlin didn't just make Java prettier, it made it more dense.